 What's high frequency trading?
 Should I do it?

 Probably not, given that this a guide to the stock market for the average, everyday person.
 Average, everyday people do not engage in high-frequency trading (HFT).
-The topic is hot right now in part due to the new book "Flash Boys" from Michael Lewis.
+The topic was hot this year in part due to the book "Flash Boys" from Michael Lewis.
 HFT involves the use of sophisticated computer algorithms to execute trades in fractions of a second.
 HFT can bring huge profits because these traders have the kind of speed that many investors don't, but some say these traders are gaming the market.

 So if you have the equipment and are good at it, it could bring you some huge profits.
 If not, it might not be the easiest line of work to get into.